 Private Colleges

 Private career colleges are private businesses that could be either for-profit or non-profit.
-They do not receive government funding like colleges and universities.
-And because of this, fees tend to be quite high.
+They do not receive government funding like colleges and universities, and their fees tend to be high.

 Private colleges offer certificates and diplomas in fields such as:

 They offer flexible learning schedules, and you can enroll at different times during the year.
-Training is usually delivered over a short period of time.
+Training is usually delivered over a short period.
 Some private schools, including some English language schools, are not regulated by the government.
-So make sure to research the school before you pay any fees.
+So, make sure to research the school before you pay any fees.

 Bridging Programs

 Bridging programs are another way to get more education.
 These programs are delivered in partnership with a college or a university.
-They tend to focus more on soft skills as compared to hard skills.
+They tend to focus more on soft skills than hard skills.

 A bridging program can fill the gap between Canadian and foreign education and work experience.
 And bridging programs offer a faster way to get Canadian experience.
 Most bridging programs are between six weeks to three months.